-Under the objective heading, therapists will include the activities they did.
+Under the Objective heading, therapists will include the activities they did.
 Unlike the first section, this section is fact-based.
 It focuses on exactly what you provided to the patient.
 Some therapists get tripped up with too many details here.
 It’s more important to include specifics on the skill that each part of the treatment targets rather than exactly what the activity is.

 For example, if you are working with a child on a scavenger hunt, it’s good to add that they found 11/13 items.
 This may also include the amount of time certain activities are completed for, which is helpful if you are working on skills like activity tolerance or sensory integration.
-For notes that talk about assist levels (you know: min A, mod A, max A), it is appropriate to integrate these alongside the interventions.
+For notes that talk about the assist levels (you know: min A, mod A, max A), it is appropriate to integrate these alongside the interventions.
 But leave the interpretation for the next section!

 A – Assessment

-This is where all that OT schooling comes into play.
-For the assessment, you will use your clinical judgment and reasoning skills to make a determination on the patient’s progress.
+This is where all of that OT schooling comes into play.
+For the Assessment portion, you will use your clinical judgment and reasoning skills to make a determination on the patient’s progress.
 You can note how the patient tolerated the activity, if they did better on it than they did last time, if they struggled when attempting it, if they completed it with no assistance and you needed to upgrade the task, etc.

 You don’t always need to go through each activity you did one-by-one and make your interpretation unless it’s very relevant to know.
 It’s a good idea to add a general summary of their progress during that session.
 This is also a good preparation for what you’ll write in the next section.